huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dcs_product.md

 # huaweicloud_dcs_product

-Use this data source to get the ID of an available Flexibleengine dcs product.
+Use this data source to get the ID of an available DCS product.

 ## Example Usage